ovs48/pico_tnc/README.md

 #WINDOWS USERS USE (See the guide above for more)
 #For Example, if you used the given guide you can use
-#cmake -G "MinGW Makefiles" ..
+cmake -G "MinGW Makefiles" ..
-cmake -G "<Path To MinGW Files>" ..

 make -j4
 (flash 'pico_tnc/pico_tnc.uf2' file to your Pico)